metauni/admin/README.md

 ### Roles

 Managing roles/permission levels is done via the `/setadmin`, `/setscribe`, `/setguest`, `/setperm`, `/getperm` commands.
 Chat `/setperm?` or `/getperm?` for a list of roles/permission levels.

+* If the experience is owned by a Roblox group, you cannot manually set the `robloxGroupId` as it is set automatically to the owning group.
+* You can use `/setrobloxgroup N` to set your Roblox group (as usual, find the ID by navigating to your group on the Roblox homepage and extracting it from the URL).